MatthewRiley05/COMP3134-RetailX-Analysis/regression/readme.txt

 How to run:
-1. Install Python 3, pandas, scikit-learn, matplotlib and seaborn
+1. Install Python 3, pandas, scikit-learn.
 2. Run the regression_main.py file
 3. Results will be printed to the console and output files will be made in the "regression" folder